Chemistry Research Projects

 Organometallic Chemistry (Van Hoveln)

 The chemical and physical conditions prevailing in the early solar system are recorded in the structure and composition of meteorites.
 This is particularly true for the primitive ten-family group of meteorites designated as chondrites.
 Because meteorite composition provides information about the parent planets from which they are derived, a systematic method for meteorite classification is essential to interpretation of this information.
-Our goal is to develop a systematic chemometric method for the classification of meteorites based on their bulk composition We are investigating the applicability of multivariate chemometric data analysis techniques including discriminant analysis, cluster analysis and principal component analysis of data from published meteorite composition databases for this purpose.
-Interested students must have completed Chemistry 321, have experience with Microsoft Excel, and have an interest in analytical chemistry and cosmochemistry.
-Additional information on the classification of meteorites can be found on Dr. Wolf's Research Group Homepage: http://carbon.indstate.edu/wolf/wolf_web_site/Home.html
+Our goal is to develop a systematic chemometric method for the classification of meteorites based on their bulk composition.
+We are investigating the applicability of multivariate chemometric data analysis techniques including discriminant analysis, cluster analysis and principal component analysis of data from published meteorite composition databases for this purpose.

 Inorganic and Materials Chemistry (Zuo)

-Dr. Zuo is interested in the rational design of new materials.
-These materials will have customized properties appropriate for the desired applications.
+Dr. Zuo is interested in the rational design of new materials that have customized properties appropriate for the desired applications.
 One area of research involves doping chemistry to modulate the band structure of inorganic semiconductor oxides, leading to variable optical and electronic properties.
-The resulting materials could have broad applications in clean, renewable energy.
-Another avenue of research investigates inorganic-organic hybrid 2D structure.
-By applying simple but powerful chemistry tools, a new type of hybrid 2D structure (different from current, well-studied inorganic 2D materials) with unconventional electronic and optical properties will be formed and studied.
+These materials will have uses in solar energy conversion, especially for applications in outer space.
+Another avenue of research involves the design of efficient catalysts for clean energy production and recycling of greenhouse gases.
+Using state-of-the-art facilities, Dr. Zuo’s group is working to optimize catalyst efficiency and investigate the reaction mechanism.

 Jennifer Inlow, Chairperson